converged-computing/oras-csi/docs/usage.md

         driver: csi.oras.land
         readOnly: true
         volumeAttributes:
-          oras.artifact.reference: "kind-registry:5000/github-ci:latest"
+          oras.artifact.reference: "ghcr.io/singularityhub/github-ci:latest"
           oras.options.plainhttp: true
           oras.options.insecure: true
 ```

-Note that the volume attributes are namespaced based on belonging to the driver (or possibly, if not).
+In the above, we want to retrieve an artifact from the GitHub container registry, and extract
+the layers (or blobs) to `/mnt/oras` in the container.
+Although this particular image doesn't require it,
+we've added a few options for demonstration purposes only.

 ## Options